Can I airfreight magnets?

-1. Air-freight forbidden (magnetic field too large)If the package with the magnets (including magnetic shielding packaging) creates a magnetic field of more than 0,00525 gauss (=5,25 mG = 0,525 ÁT) at a distance of 4,6 metres (in any direction), the transport of the package via air freight is generally forbidden.
+1. Airfreight prohibited (magnetic field too large)If the package with the magnets (including magnetic shielding packaging) creates a magnetic field of more than 0,00525 gauss (=5,25 mG = 0,525 µT) at a distance of 4,6 metres (in any direction), the transport of the package via air freight is generally prohibited.

-2. Shipment unproblematic (magnetic field very small)The second and more strict test requires that at a distance of 2,1 metres from the package a magnetic field of less than 0,002 gauss (2 mG = 0,2 ÁT) is created.
+2. Shipment unproblematic (magnetic field very small)The second and more stringent test requires that at a distance of 2,1 metres from the package a magnetic field of less than 0,002 gauss (2 mG = 0,2 µT) is created.

 If the package passes this test, the content is considered "not magnetised" for transport purposes and the package can be shipped.
-In that case it is recommended to attach a shipping declaration that confirms that the package passed the stricter test and therefore can be viewed as non-magnetic.
+In that case, it is recommended to attach a shipping declaration that confirms the package passed the stricter test and therefore can be regarded as non-magnetic.
 This can avoid possible delays due to inspections by authorities.

-3. Shipment as a declared dangerous good (for all other cases)If the package falls between the two categories, meaning the first test was passed but not the stricter second one, the package has to be declared a dangerous good, which will lead to higher shipping costs and additional work.
+3. Shipment as declared dangerous goods (for all other cases)If the package falls between the two categories, meaning the first test was passed but not the stricter second one, the package must be declared as dangerous goods, which will lead to higher shipping costs and additional work.
 Also, there are certain airports that cannot be used in this case.

 The aim is, therefore, to pass the stricter second test and airfreight the package without special measures.
 The big problem with this packing regulation lies in the fact that this measurement can only be done with expensive special equipment.
 Most magnetic field measuring devices cannot measure such weak magnetic fields.